 He has collaborated extensively with Sandor Végh's "Camerata Academica Salzburg" in the 1990s and with Il Giardino Armonico (since 2008).
 Founding member in 1987 of the "Festival der Zukunft" in the German-speaking part of Switzerland with Gyorgy Sebok and frequent guest of "Open Chamber Music" by Sandor Végh in Cornwall, he worked for ten years inside the San Vittore prison in Milan, in the "La Nave" rehabilitation project, following the inmates' choir.
 In 2018 he published for the publisher Armelin an essay on the interpretation of Bach's Sonatas and Partitas for solo violin.

 Since 1981 he has been teaching violin at the Civica Scuola di Musica in Milan,, where he has formed and directed since 1991 the youth orchestra dedicated to the students of the first courses.
-For several years he has held campuses and summer courses for individual and orchestral training.
+He has held campuses and summer courses for individual and orchestral training for several years.